 Over the past 15 years, gasoline formulation requirements, as driven by government environmental agencies in most regions of the world (but led by the European Union and the United States), have been significantly sharpened.
-Requirements for lower sulfur, lower benzene, lower aromatics, lower RVP and lower Driveability Index (a combination of fuel distillation properties) severely restrict the options for refiners in their final product gasoline blending operations.
+Requirements for lower sulfur, lower benzene, lower aromatics, lower RVP and lower drivability index (a combination of fuel distillation properties) severely restrict the options for refiners in their final product gasoline blending operations.
+Thus, alkylate produced by the HFU is of exceptional value to refineries in their struggle to meet environmental and other legal constraints on their operations.